VolodymyrBaydalka/docxjs/README.md

 ------
 Currently library does break pages:
 - if user/manual page break `<w:br w:type="page"/>` is inserted - when user insert page break
-- if application page break `<w:lastRenderedPageBreak/>` is inserted - could be inserted by editor application like MS word
+- if application page break `<w:lastRenderedPageBreak/>` is inserted - could be inserted by editor application like MS word (`ignoreLastRenderedPageBreak` should be set to false)
 - if page settings for paragraph is changed - ex: user change settings from portrait to landscape page

 Realtime page breaking is not implemented because it's requires re-calculation of sizes on each insertion and that could affect performance a lot.